hikari-no-yume/Faucet-HTTP-Extension/README.md

 Download here: https://github.com/TazeTSchnitzel/Faucet-HTTP-Extension/releases

-However, **DON'T USE v1.0**.
-The names of all API functions will change soon, and this library isn't very polished yet.
-There is a lack of proper documentation, too, so you will likely make mistakes when using it. v1.1 will be better, hopefully ;)
+However, **DON'T USE FAUCET HTTP YET**.
+The v1.x is deceptive - the API is in flux and this is only online just now for GG2 dogfooding.
+There is a lack of proper documentation, too, so you will likely make mistakes when using it.

+Hopefully, there will be a "stable" release sometime soon. :)

 Creating the .gex
 -----------------